rob-mosher/musicxml-to-png/README.md

 MusicXML is rich and expressive for human-facing notation software, but challenging to scan at a glance or share with AI systems.
 This tool converts MusicXML into clear visual timelines and pitch maps for score study, arrangement review, education, and pipeline integration—while still making it easy for humans and AI to explore music side by side.

+**Use cases:** Human-AI collaboration on musical analysis, visual comparison of arrangements, AI pipeline integration for score processing, and educational visualization of orchestration principles.

 ## Quick Start

 **Requirements:** Python 3.12 or higher